twilio/twilio-webchat-react-app/README.md

     3. `transcript.emailSubject` configures what email customers receive in the email subject when they request an emailed transcript.
     4. `transcript.emailContent` configures what email customers receive in the email body when they request an emailed transcript.

-## 2. Local Backend Server
+## 2. Local Backend

 As mentioned before, Twilio Webchat App requires a backend to hit in order to work correctly.
-This server — found in the `server` folder — exposes two main controllers.
+An express server — found in the `server` folder — exposes two main controllers.
+Alternatively a typescript Twilio Serverless implementation - found in the `serverless` folder - exposes the same controllers

 ### 1. InitWebchat